 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the CAREER & VOCATIONAL INTEREST category section of our site.

-The Career Priorities Profile assessment empowers individuals to identify priorities and evaluate their career or job choices based on those priorities.
+The Career Priorities Profile 3rd Ed. assessment empowers individuals to identify priorities and evaluate their career or job choices based on those priorities.

 The CPP provides a structured method for career exploration that leads individuals to identify whether their chosen careers are compatible with their personal and work priorities.
 The CPP contains steps in which individuals gather information about their preferences in regard to work, prioritize them, and relate those priorities to their careers of interest.
 The final step of the CPP involves an analysis of the information gathered and goal planning.
-The CPP is intended to stimulate discussion between career decision makers and the professionals working with them on specific career choices and the relative advantages and disadvantages of each.
+The Career Priorities Profile 3rd Ed. is intended to stimulate discussion between career decision makers and the professionals working with them on specific career choices and the relative advantages and disadvantages of each.